kenr16/Ruby-Anagrams/README.md

 * In order to run this app:
   - Locate the git repository of this project.
   - Clone or download the git repository onto your desktop.
-  - Locate index.html file.
+  - Locate home folder of the app "ie:/anagrams/"
-  - The html file should be self-executing.
+  - Once you have navigated into this folder, run "ruby app.rb"
-  - If it is not, open it in the browser of your choice.
+  - If should self open into a window in your default browser.

 ## Usage